futurecolors/django-geoip/docs/howitworks.rst

 Data storage
 ------------

-All geoip data, including geograpy and ip-geo mapping is stored in the database.
+All geoip data, including geograpy and geoip mapping is stored in the database.

 Geography
 ~~~~~~~~~